Jaguar XK: XK/XKR (2006–2014)

 The second generation of the XK debuted in 2005 at the Frankfurt Motor Show in Germany, styled by Jaguar's chief designer Ian Callum.
 The X150's grille was designed to recall the 1961 E-Type.
 The XK is an evolution of the Advanced Lightweight Coupé (ALC) introduced at the 2005 North American International Auto Show.
 The XK features a bonded and riveted aluminium chassis shared with the XJ and body panels, both a first for a Jaguar grand tourer.
-Compared to the XK (X100), the XK (X150) is 2.4 in wider and is 6.4 in longer.
+Compared to the XK (X100), the XKR (X150) is 2.4 in wider and is 6.4 in longer.
 It is also 200 lb lighter resulting in performance and fuel consumption improvements.
 Unlike the X100, the X150 has no wood trim on the interior offered as standard equipment.
 The interior featured steering column mounted shift paddles.
 A more powerful XKR version having a supercharged variant of the engine was introduced in 2007.

 The standard XK model has a limited top speed of 158 mi/h while the high performance XKR has the limited top speed increased to 174 mi/h.